lenra-io/docs/src/markdown/components-api/components/button.md

 This is the button component.

-You can set its text, disable it, adjust its size and style, react to click and add left or right icons.
+You can set its text, disable it, adjust its size and style, react to a click and add left or right icons.

 ## Examples